peterlamar/networking-examples/README.md

 - i.e. is there a route from x to y and what are the stops between them?

 3. [traceroute](#traceroute) - Tracks all computers between two locations and measures round trip of three packets to each
+4. [mtr](#mtr) - Sends packets to all computers between two locations and reports lost percentage and statistics on packet round trip times

 ## iperf3